Testing and defence led by a published security researcher with five CVEs, including a CVSS 9.1 Mirai botnet kill-switch.

 Use NIST CSF as the backbone, then layer PIPEDA and Quebec Law 25 for privacy and SOC 2 or ISO 27001 for the buyer-facing credential.

-Yes. traztech is a Toronto-based security and compliance consultancy serving startups across Canada and the US, led by a published CVE researcher and partnered with Lorikeet Security.
+Yes. traztech is a Toronto-based security and compliance consultancy serving startups across Canada and the US, led by a published security researcher.
 We run NIST CSF engagements end to end.

 Book a free discovery call.
 We will tell you whether NIST CSF fits, what it would take, and roughly what it would cost.